DataStax-Academy/zdm-scenario-katapod/step4.md

 ![Phase 1c](images/p1c.png)

-#### _🎯 Goal: configuring and starting the Ansible playbook that automates the creation and deployment of the ZDM proxy on the target machine(s)._
+#### _🎯 Goal: configuring and starting the Ansible playbook that automates the creation and deployment of the ZDM Proxy on the target machine(s)._

 First start a `bash` shell on the `zdm-ansible-container`: this will be needed a few times in the rest of this lab